cdapio/cdap/cdap-support-bundle/bin/collect_support_bundle.md

 The CDAP Support Bundle Script takes the following command-line arguments:

-1. kube-namespace(n): The Kubernetes namespace where CDAP is installed.
+1. --kube-namespace, -n : The Kubernetes namespace where CDAP is installed.
+Default is set to "default".

-2. username(u): The CDAP username, if authentication is enabled.
+2. --username, -u : The CDAP username, if authentication is enabled.

-3. password(p): The CDAP password, if authentication is enabled.
+3. --password, -p : The CDAP password, if authentication is enabled.

-4. cdap-ns(c): The CDAP namespace, which is the default namespace where CDAP services are deployed.
+4. --cdap-ns, -c : The CDAP namespace, which is the default namespace where CDAP services are deployed.
+Default is set to "default".

-5. pipeline-name(l): The name of the pipeline, if you want to collect logs for a failed pipeline run.
+5. --pipeline-name, -l : The name of the pipeline, if you want to collect logs for a failed pipeline run.

-6. run-id(r): The run ID of the pipeline, if you want to collect logs for a failed pipeline run.
+6. --run-id, -r : The run ID of the pipeline, if you want to collect logs for a failed pipeline run.

-7. runtime-namespace(t): The runtime namespace, which is the namespace where the pipeline is running.
+7. --runtime-namespace, -t : The runtime namespace, which is the namespace where the pipeline is running.
+Default is set to "default".

 **Support Bundle Script Execution**
 -----------------------------------